 Actuarial assumptions and other inputs.
-On the September 30, 2019 measurement date, the actuarial assumptions and other inputs applied include the following:
+On the September 30, 2020 measurement date, the actuarial assumptions and other inputs applied include the following:

 Inflation 2.25 percent

 Salary increases 6.00 percent

-Discount rate 2.75 percent
+Discount rate 2.41 percent

 Healthcare cost trend rates 6.50 percent for FY beginning 2020, 6.25 percent

 for FY beginning 2021 and then gradually

 decreasing to an ultimate trend of 4.00 percent

 Mortality RP-2000 Generational Combined Healthy

 Participant, projected from the year 2000 using

 Projection Scale AA

+Changes Changes in assumptions and other inputs

-Changes Include the change in the discount rate from
+include the change in the discount rate from

-3.83% as of the beginning of the measurement
+2.75% as of the beginning of the measurement

-period to 2.75% as of September 30, 2020.
+period to 2.41% as of September 30, 2020.
+This

+change is reflected in the Schedule of Changes in

+Total OPEB Liability.